 - Having high levels of triglycerides in your blood and low levels of high-density lipoprotein (HDL) cholesterol — the “”good”” cholesterol.

-- Age, the risk of developing type II diabetes increases as you get older.
+- In age, the risk of developing type II diabetes increases as you get older.

 - Women who have gestational diabetes (which usually ends after birth of the baby) are at a greater risk of developing type II diabetes later in life.